inxm-ai/enterprise-mcp-bridge/README.md

 Runtime behavior:
 - `use_workflow: "<flow_id>"` forces that workflow; `use_workflow: true` auto-selects by matching `root_intent` to the user request.
 - Optional `workflow_execution_id` resumes a prior execution (state is persisted in SQLite).
 Without it, a new execution id is generated.
+- Optional `return_full_state: true` replays the stored workflow event history when resuming; omit or set to `false` to stream only newly generated events.
 - The routing agent streams status events; agents marked `pass_through: true` stream their content to the user.
 - `persist_inner_thinking` (boolean, optional) controls how much agent output is stored in workflow context for later turns.
 Defaults to `false`, which keeps only pass-through content and explicit returns, trimming internal reasoning to avoid oversized LLM payloads.
 Set to `true` if you need full agent transcripts preserved across resumes.
+- `start_with` (object, optional) lets you prefill workflow context and optionally jump directly to a specific agent.
+Shape: `{"args": {"plan_id": "abc"}, "agent": "get_plan"}`. `args` are copied into the workflow context (top-level keys), and `agent` forces the first runnable agent; its declared dependencies are marked completed with reason `start_with_prefill` so it can run immediately.
 - Agent-level `context` controls how much prior workflow state each agent sees: set to `false` to omit context entirely, or provide a list of references (e.g., `["plan.steps", "detect.intent"]`) to send only selected values using the same notation as arg mappings.

 #### Example: start or resume a workflow